hakavlad/tird/README.md

 ## Tradeoffs and limitations

-- `tird` does not support asymmetric encryption and signatures.
+- `tird` does not support public-key cryptography.
 - `tird` does not support file compression.
 - `tird` does not support ASCII armored output.
 - `tird` does not support Reed–Solomon error correction.